Tyler-Murphy/require-from-drive/readme.md

 ### Test

-To run the apps script tests, use the apps script viewer/editor to select "test" from the "Run" menu.
+To run the Apps Script tests, use the Apps Script IDE to select "test" from the "Run" menu.
 An error will be thrown and a message will pop up if any test fails.

-### Possible improvements

-- Limit token access to particular subdirectories or files
-- Add pictures to the setup instructions
-- Require tokens to be a certain minimum length